-This difference is probably because of the role and religious religion believes understanding and coping with the daily stress by considering the importance of role of religion in life of people of our country.
+This difference is probably because of the role of religion and religious believes in understanding and coping with the daily stress by considering the importance of role of religion in life of people of our country.
 In divine religions, there is a special believes in the role of praying and talking and trusting to God in daily activities and Islam is not an exception.